 Our family-owned farm is located on the homestead of Mark Gostkiewicz and Naomi Niemann, next to the Wasnewski family farm on Marvin Road.
 It's an honor to manage this sacred family land, which has been passed down for generations.
 Mark's grandfather, Stephan Gostkiewicz, fled German-occupied Poland and met his future wife, Stella Wasnewski, on the Wasnewski farm.
 Over the years, Mark's father, Ron, acquired a building lot from his uncle Ira Wasnewski, which remained a hayfield until Mark and Naomi decided to build their home there.

-In the spring of 2014, Mark and his friend and co-worker John Woitovich started a school farm/garden program where they worked.
-They are motivated to teach their students about natural processes, organic and sustainable practices, homesteading, and how to care for a plant from seed to plate.
+In 2014, Mark and a friend and co-worker started a school farm/garden program where they worked, teaching students about natural processes, organic and sustainable practices, homesteading, and how to care for a plant from seed to plate.

-In 2016, we started using this website as a way to improve the marketing of our products and services.
-In 2017, we had a health issue pop up that made us change the direction of our farm from growing produce toward teaching about sustainable practices & spending more time as family.
-In 2018 we started teaching classes on the farm and visiting garden clubs and libraries.
-We also started building chicken coops as a way to pivot away from producing and focus on supporting local families with their homesteads.
+In 2016, they started using their website to improve their products and services, and in 2017 they faced a health issue that shifted their focus from growing produce to teaching sustainable practices and spending more time with their family.
+In 2018, they started teaching classes on the farm and building chicken coops to support local families in their homesteading efforts.

 Feel free to contact Mark Gostkiewicz in one of these ways.